U

 • Timelines shown are typical ranges for standard complexity projects

-• Seasonal peaks may extend schedules; we confirm capacity at order confirmation
+• Seasonal peaks may extend schedules; capacity is confirmed at order stage

-• Client feedback turnaround (24–72h) keeps sampling on track
+• Client feedback turnaround strongly affects sampling speed

-• Rush orders may be possible with premium pricing (feasibility-dependent)
+• Rush orders may be possible with premium pricing, subject to feasibility

 What You Need to Prepare